-- an item of plant that was acquired before 11.45am (by legal time in the ACT) on 21 September 1999, or - a depreciating asset acquired before 1 July 2001 that is not plant.
+- an item of plant that was acquired before 11.45am AEST on 21 September 1999, or - a depreciating asset acquired before 1 July 2001 that is not plant.

 The amount of the reduction is the cost base of the asset for CGT purposes less its cost.
 The purpose of this reduction is to preserve CGT cost base advantages for assets acquired before these dates.